Saola Foundation

 Saola (Pseudoryx nghetinhensis)

 Discovered by science only in 1992, the Saola was perhaps the most spectacular zoological find of the 20th century.
-It is now probably the world’s most endangered terrestrial mammal.
+It is now probably the world’s most endangered terrestrial mammal, endemic to the Annamite Mountains of Lao PDR and Vietnam.

 The race to save Saola is one of the highest priority conservation challenges of our time, requiring an unprecedented level of global support and cooperation.